-However, to date, business and civil society participation (whether direct or indirect) in the development of national cybersecurity strategies or in regional and international CBM processes has been minimal, despite the fact that citizens, civil society organisations, as well as business and academia are a core link in the ICT value chain.
+However, to date, business and civil society participation (whether direct or indirect) in the development of national cybersecurity strategies or in regional and international cybersecurity processes has been minimal, despite the fact that citizens, civil society organisations, as well as business and academia are a core link in the ICT value chain.
 Also, Civil society and academic expertise/ knowledge is fundamental to resolving many of the core technical problems inherent in the ICT.

-Even international Conferences on Cyberspace such as the series launched in London in 2011 and continued in Budapest in 2012 and Seoul in 2013, aimed specifically at broadening the cybersecurity dialogue beyond government participants, has stalled, with a broad number of civil society organisations left knocking at the door.
+Even international Conferences on Cyberspace such as the series launched in London in 2011 and continued in Budapest in 2012 and Seoul in 2013, aimed specifically at broadening the cybersecurity dialogue beyond government participants, have been taking off only with the recent Conference in The Hague.

-At the same time, it is important to acknowledge also, that to a large extent, civil society organisations came into the game rather late, only making links between the international security dimensions of ICTs, and human rights, development and governance issues in recent years.
+However and at the same time, it is important to acknowledge also, that to a large extent, civil society organisations came into the game rather late, only making links between the international security dimensions of ICTs, and human rights, development and governance issues in recent years.

-Where are we at today?
+Where are we at today regarding Civil Society Participation?